buildbeaver/buildbeaver.github.io/docs/intro.md

 We've created a build tool that reflects the principles we see as the future of build and CI/CD systems:

 - **Use a Real Language**: Use the same language for your software and your build, so any team member can easily work on the build.
-The *BuildBeaver SDK* makes the code just as simple as YAML, but with all the power of a procedural language.
+The *BuildBeaver SDK* makes it simple to define your build jobs, but with all the power of a procedural language.

 - **Fully Dynamic Builds**: Add new jobs to a build at any time; build code can check the results of previous jobs, make API calls, or anything else - and then submit the next jobs to be run within the build.
+Rather than generating a build pipeline or workflow that then becomes read-only, new jobs can be added to existing workflows at any time.

 - **Run anywhere**: Run the same build on your laptop or your CI system.
 Test builds locally before pushing changes to the build code.